-“It is not an entirely technical profession, especially not at the beginning.
+“It’s not an entirely technical profession, especially not at the beginning.
 There are certain technical skills that can help you at the start, but you can develop them over time.
 The most important thing is a curious mind.
-We need to be curious to figure out how certain things work, or how they should work.
+We need to be curious about figuring out how certain things work or how they should work.
 We need to be inquisitive and ask a lot of questions, a lot of whys and hows.
 Curiosity powers our constant desire to learn and develop our skills.
 If we want to stay relevant in our work, we need to learn each and every day.
 That may sound like a burden, but to me, it brings the joy of new and creates new learning opportunities in project work and on the career path.”

-“It began with toys like Legos and then graduated to more complicated tinkering in the form of ‘repairs’ of mechanical devices in my father’s garage.
-I was interested in seeing how things work – although I cannot say that I was always successful at putting them back together after I was done playing.”
+“It began with toys like Lego and then graduated to more complicated tinkering in the form of ‘repairs’ of mechanical devices in my father’s garage.
+I was interested in seeing how things work—although I can’t say that I was always successful at putting them back together after I was done playing.”

 It was that very same curiosity that ultimately led him to a career in software testing.
 As he was nearing the end of his Engineering Management studies at the Faculty of Technical Sciences in Novi Sad, Uroš admits that he only had a vague idea of what his future career would look like.

 “The core of software testing is figuring out how things work and what’s not working.
-There’s always a nice sense of moving forward, because you are constantly learning about things that you are testing, about new approaches, methodologies, technologies, and so on.
-Learning is a never-ending story, which might be scary to some, but it is what grabbed me in a nice way when I started working and I kind of stayed.”
+There’s always a nice sense of moving forward because you are constantly learning about things that you are testing, about new approaches, methodologies, technologies, and so on.
+Learning is a never-ending story, which might be scary to some, but it’s what grabbed me in a nice way when I started working and I kind of stayed.”

 Back then, the soon-to-be booming IT scene in Serbia was still in its infancy, and a professional software tester was a near-mythical creature.
 Uroš was the second software tester at Execom and his senior had only slightly more experience.
-With limited informational resources and a non-existent QA community, Uroš recalls a lot of trial and error and learning by doing (“we didn’t even know how much we don’t know”, he jokes.).
-However, the demanding, multi-faceted nature of work and early exposure to different clients and business domains have both forced and enabled him to quickly find his feet and understand the full scope and potential of his new profession.
+With limited informational resources and a non-existent QA community, Uroš recalls a lot of trial and error and learning by doing (“We didn’t even know how much we didn’t know”, he jokes).
+However, the demanding, multi-faceted nature of work and early exposure to different clients and business domains both forced and enabled him to quickly find his feet and understand the full scope and potential of his new profession.